 Update 25/06/2026 — New Business Email Compromise Checker

-I built a BEC / account-compromise module into >SudoTrace to pull everything needed to understand what an attacker did while using the compromised account.
-Give it a user and a time window, and it reconstructs what the attacker did, in order, then hands you a phased incident-response runbook to work through.
+I’ve built a BEC and account-compromise module into >SudoTrace that pulls everything you need to understand what an attacker did with a compromised account.
+Give it a user and a time window, and it reconstructs their activity in order, then hands you a phased incident-response runbook to work through.

 Not every responder has app credentials to hand.
-In offline mode, SudoTrace skips Graph entirely and generates copy-paste Advanced Hunting (KQL) queries pre-filled with the account and window.
+In offline mode, >SudoTrace skips Graph entirely and generates copy-paste Advanced Hunting (KQL) queries pre-filled with the account and time window.
 Add suspicious IPs as you find them and every query narrows to them.